hphelion/documentation/commercial/GA1/commerical.services-logging-overview.md

 * **Kibana** is a client-side JavaScript application to visualize the data in Elasticsearch through a web browser.
 Kibana enables you to create charts and graphs using the log data.

+These components are configured to work out-of-the-box and the admin should be able to view log data using the default configurations.

-At a high level, Beaver forwards JSON messages to RabbitMQ on the management controller node, where they will be received by Logstash, possibly filtered and saved into Elasticsearch.
+At a high level, the Helion services forward logs to Beaver.
+Then, Beaver forwards JSON messages to RabbitMQ on the management controller node, where they will be received by Logstash, possibly filtered and saved into Elasticsearch.
 Users can use the Kibana interface to view and analyze the information, as described in the following figure:

 <img src="media/centrallogging75.png">

 **Note:** Logging requires 4GB of disk space to make sure that all logging messages are retained.

-In addition to each of the [HP Helion services](/helion/openstack/services/overview/), Centralized Logging also processed logs for the following components:

-- HAProxy
-- syslog
-- keepalived
+## Centralized Logging log types ## {#types}

 The following table lists the types of logs collected by Centralized Logging and provides information on how the logs are maintained.